wiobyrne/infusing-computing-pod/readme.md

 ## This is the site for the **Infusing Computing Webseries**!

-The site has been built using Jekyll.
-Individual posts for each episode power the RSS for Subscriptions via iTunes.
+The site has been built using Jekyll and GutHub Pages to create individual posts for each episode and power the RSS feed for subscriptions.

 Episodes can also be stream using the [Plyr](https://github.com/Selz/plyr) HTML/JS media player.

-All thanks for the site design was created using [Jekyll Skeleton](https://github.com/timklapdor/jekyll-skeleton) by Tim Klapdor.
+All thanks for the site design, and guidance in the development for this site is given to [Tim Klapdor](https://timklapdor.com/).
+This site was inspired by Tim's use of the [Jekyll Skeleton](https://github.com/timklapdor/jekyll-skeleton) to create the [LinkRot Podcast](https://github.com/timklapdor/link-rot).

+To learn more about how this site was created, review the [podcasting page](https://wiobyrne.github.io/infusing-computing-pod/podcast.html).